huangli712/ACFlow/docs/src/library/model.md

 *For default model functions.*

-The **ACFlow.jl** package supports Gaussian, Lorentzian, and a few unusual models.
+The **ACFlow.jl** package supports flat, gaussian, lorentzian, and a few unusual models.
 They are useful for the `MaxEnt` and `StochAC` solvers.

 ## Contents